 - Substance Abuse Counseling

 Substance Abuse Counselor Master's Degree Program

 Substance abuse counseling master's degree programs teach methods of treating substance abuse among adolescents and adults as well as substance abuse prevention strategies.
 Most programs include a clinical internship so students will gain necessary experience in addition to core classes.
 Possible course topics include:

 - Contemporary issues in drug and alcohol abuse

-Substance abuse and behavioral disorder counselor prospects were expected to exhibit faster than average growth from 2010 to 2020, increasing by 27%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The median salary for substance abuse and behavioral disorder counselors was $38,520 in May 2012.
-The bottom ten percent made $25,140 or less per year in 2012, per the BLS.
+Substance abuse and behavioral disorder counselor prospects were expected to exhibit faster than average growth from 2014 to 2024, increasing by 22%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The mean salary for substance abuse and behavioral disorder counselors was $42,920 in May 2015.
+The bottom ten percent made $25,860 or less per year in 2015, and the top ten percent earned $63,030, according to the BLS.

-M.S. in Substance Abuse Counseling graduates should be eligible for certification or licensure, the requirements of which vary by state.
-Graduates who wish to further their education can pursue a Doctor of Philosophy (Ph.D.) in Rehabilitation Counseling and Administration with a concentration in substance or clinical counseling.
-A Ph.D. could lead to career advancement opportunities.
+Master's in substance abuse counseling graduates should be eligible for certification or licensure, the requirements of which vary by state.
+Those wishing to further their education can pursue a Doctor of Philosophy (Ph.D.) in Rehabilitation Counseling and Administration with a concentration in substance or clinical counseling.
+A doctoral degree could lead to additional career advancement opportunities.

 Students who are interested in becoming a substance abuse counselor must obtain a M.S. in Substance Abuse Counseling and complete clinical hours.
 Upon completing the program, students must be licensed in their state to practice and help individuals who are addicted to substances.